antoniablair/pyladies_scraping_workshop/imdb_exercise_2.md

 - Get the film stats from more than one URL (Don't forget: `import time` and use `time.delay(5)` to space out your requests)
 - Add the film_stats dictionary to a list each time we get them from a new film
-- Write all of the film stats to a csv once we are done with all of the URLs
+- `import csv`  and write all of the film stats to a csv once we are done with all of the URLs